Quenched local limit theorem for a directed random walk on the backbone of a supercritical oriented percolation cluster for $d \ge 1$: A first quenched-annealed comparison result

-Since $z$ is a fixed starting position, in the rest of this subsection we will omit it from the notation and set $P_\omega = P^z_\omega$, $\bP^z=\bP$ and $\bE = \bE^z$ accordingly.
-Furthermore $v$ is a fixed parameter but all estimates obtained in the following lemmas hold with a uniform bound for all $v$.
+Throughout this subsection $z$ is a fixed starting position in space-time, whereas $v$ is a fixed position in space.
+However, note that all estimates obtained in the following lemmas hold with a uniform bound for all $v$, see Lemma~\ref{lem:McDiarmidApplied}.
 We make it clear whenever we restrict $v$ to a certain region.
 Moreover, consider the sequence $(U_k)_{k=0}^{|\mathcal{P}(N)|}$ given by

 Thus, $U_k$ controls how much the (partially) quenched probability changes if we expose one additional site of $\omega$, namely $z_k$.
 The idea of the proof of Lemma \ref{lem:Prop 3.11 Ersatz} is now to telescope over the space-time points of $\cP(N)$ using the above enumeration and applying the Martingale inequality of \cite[Thm.~3.14]{McDiarmid1998}: